Taskforces & Forums

 Canberra Business Chamber facilitates a number of working groups, which focus on issues of importance to business and the economy.
 They bring expertise drawn from Canberra Business Chamber members and the broader community and are frequently attended by Ministers and other key decision-makers.

 All Canberra Business Chamber members are encouraged and welcome to participate in these groups.
 They play an important role in the development of our policies which, in turn, become the driving force behind the initiatives Canberra Business Chamber pursues to drive the diversification, strengthening and expansion of the Canberra Region’s economy.

-If you are interested in participating on any of the Taskforces please contact firstname.lastname@example.org on 02 62474199.
+If you are interested in participating in any of the Taskforces please contact email@example.com or 02 62474199.

 The Future Workforce Taskforce has been created to look holistically at the emerging workforce needs of the Canberra business community.
 This includes the identification of the future workforce, skills shortages, upskilling existing workforces, attracting new employees to Canberra, pathways from education institution to workforce, retention and workforce engagement with diverse groups within the community.

 The Indigenous Business Advisory Council is the Chamber’s newest Taskforce and details of the key objectives will be published soon.

 The International Business Taskforce focuses on encouraging Canberra import and export businesses to grow into overseas markets.
 The Taskforce conducts trade missions to help create connections with key business leaders and creates policies to facilitate increased import and export to and from Canberra.